HHS/TANF-app/docs/Technical-Documentation/tech-memos/keycloak/keycloak-architecture-plan.md

 Local:       browser (localhost:8443) → nginx (:8080) → Keycloak (:8081)
 ```

-The `entrypoint.sh` process manager starts Keycloak, waits for health, starts nginx, then monitors both — if either dies, the container exits.

 ### Routing

 Each Keycloak instance is deployed with two Cloud Foundry routes: